skip to Main Content

 Immediate Actions

-• Assess potential CGT exposure under new rules
+• Assess potential CGT exposure under the new rules

 • Identify opportunities for reinvestment relief

-• Revise investment policies to account for higher CGT
+• Revising investment policies to account for higher CGT rates

-• Implement robust systems for tracking acquisitions and disposals
+• Implement systems for tracking acquisitions and disposals

 • Maintain evidence supporting exemption claims